Automatic Kolmogorov complexity, normality and finite state dimension revisited: Normality and incompressibility

 A real number is called \emph{normal} if its binary expansion is normal (we ignore the integer part).
 If a number has two binary expansions, like $0.0111\ldots=0.1000\ldots$, both expansions are not normal, so this is not a problem.

 A classical example of a normal number is the \emph{Champernowne number}~\cite{champernowne}

 (the concatenation of all positive integers in binary).
-Let us sketch the proof of its normality (not used in the sequel) using the non-aligned version of normality definition.
-All $N$-bit numbers in the Champernowne sequence form a block that starts with $10^{N-1}$ and ends with $1^N$.
+Let us sketch the (standard) proof of its normality using the non-aligned version of normality definition.\footnote{Later we will derive the normality of this sequence from Theorem~\ref{th:normality-condition}.
+Still we want to give an idea what kind of arguments can be avoided by using our tools.} All $N$-bit numbers in the Champernowne sequence form a block that starts with $10^{N-1}$ and ends with $1^N$.
 Note that every string of length $k\ll N$ appears in this block with probability close to $2^{-k}$, since each of $2^{N-1}$ strings (after the leading $1$ for the $N$-bit numbers in the Champernowne sequence) appears exactly once.
 The deviation is caused by the leading $1$'s and also by the boundaries between the consecutive $N$-bit numbers where the $k$-bit substrings are out of control.
 Still the deviation is small since $k\ll N$.

-This is not enough to conclude that $C$ is (non-aligned) normal, since the definition speaks about frequencies in all prefixes; the prefixes that end on a boundary between two blocks are not enough.
+This is not enough to conclude that the Champernowne sequence is (non-aligned) normal, since the definition speaks about frequencies in all prefixes; the prefixes that end on a boundary between two blocks are not enough.
 The problem appears because the size of a block is comparable to the length of the prefix before it.
 To deal with arbitrary prefixes, let us note that if we ignore \emph{two} leading digits in each number (first $10$ and then $11$) instead of one, the rest is periodic in the block (the block consists of two periods).
 If we ignore three leading digits, the block consists of four periods, etc. An arbitrary prefix is then close to the boundary between these sub-blocks, and the distance can be made small compared to the total length of the prefix.
 (End of the proof sketch.)

+In fact, the full proof that follows this sketch is quite tedious.
+There are much more general reasons why this number is normal, as we will see in Section~\ref{subsec:champernowne}, where this result becomes an immediate corollary of the sufficient condition for normality in terms of Kolmogorov complexity (and this condition in its turn is a easy consequence of the criterion of normality in terms of automatic complexity).